mth/u-boot-odroid-m2/README.md

 ## Further tuning

-There seems to be a bug that causes Linux kernel to log warnings `[CRTC:80:video_port0] vblank wait timed out` and if Wayland syncs with vblank, it hungs for a second or few.
+There seems to have been a bug that causes Linux kernel to log warnings `[CRTC:80:video_port0] vblank wait timed out` and if Wayland syncs with vblank, it hungs for a second or few.
 Workaround is to disable vblank syncing (avoiding the hickups), for example start Sway with environment variable `vblank_mode=0` set and add `output * allow_tearing yes` into `~/.config/sway/config` file.
+Haven't seen the errors with 6.18 kernel yet.

 Run the `util/cpu-affinity-m2.sh` script at startup for IRQ affinity and CPU scheduler tuning.